ramya-balasubramaniam/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk CMPR_WNA ](figure/CMPR_WNA -2.png)

 ## Show the pattern for the averages calulated across the five-minute intervals differentiated for weekdays and weekends
-1. Create a new column in the new dataset indicating type of day - weekday or weekend (factor type values)
+Create a new column in new dataset indicating type of day - weekday or weekend (factor type values) and plot pattern shown according to this new factor variable.
-2. Plot the total number of steps for the new dataset categorizing using this new factor variable- weekday or weekend

 ```r